planttheidea/unchanged/README.md

 # unchanged

-A tiny (~1.8kb gzipped+minified), [fast](https://github.com/planttheidea/unchanged/blob/master/benchmark_results.csv), immutable manager for JS objects and arrays.
-Supports nested key paths via path arrays or [dotty syntax](https://github.com/planttheidea/pathington), and all methods are curriable for composability.
-Can be a drop-in replacement for the `lodash/fp` methods `get`, `set`, `merge`, and `omit` with a fraction of the footprint.
+A tiny (~1.9kb minified+gzipped), [fast](https://github.com/planttheidea/unchanged/blob/master/benchmark_results.csv), immutable handler for updating JS objects and arrays.

+Supports nested key paths via path arrays or [dot-bracket syntax](https://github.com/planttheidea/pathington), and all methods are curriable (with placeholder support) for composability.
+Can be a drop-in replacement for the `lodash/fp` methods `get`, `set`, `merge`, and `omit` with a 92% smaller footprint.

 ## Table of contents